 Some of the authors on this list might surprise you, as they did me.
-Did you know that L. Frank Baum–author of The Wizard of Oz–wrote a fantasy story about Santa Claus getting kidnapped by daemons?
+Did you know that L. Frank Baum–author of The Wizard of Oz–wrote a Christmas fantasy story about Santa Claus getting kidnapped by daemons?
 Or that Washington Irving–the man known for his Halloween tale “The Legend of Sleepy Hollow”–also wrote Christmas stories that would serve as inspiration for A Christmas Carol?

 Treat yourself to some fireside reading and capture the holiday spirit with a bit of old-fashioned storytelling from Christmas past.